-Instagram users spend on average 21 minutes per day on the platform so it's your chance to a great chunk of their attention.
+Instagram users spend an average of 21 minutes per day on the platform, giving you a good chance to obtain a chunk of their attention.
 How?
-You can work together with influencers, create your own InstaMeets (an offline event where Instagramers meet up locally) and tell your brand story in a truly engaging way.
+You can work together with influencers, create your own InstaMeets (an offline event where Instagrammers meet up locally) and tell your brand story in a truly engaging way.
 The key is to focus, stick to your look & feel and show interest.
 You can also create your own branded hashtag, collect UGC (user generated content) and inspire followers with some great storytelling.
-You see, there is a lot you can do to capture attention.
+There’s a lot you can do to capture attention.

 How can you use Instagram?

 Second, select your hashtags carefully.
 You have got 3-5 hashtags per post that either get you some attention or not.
 We recommend the following mix: 1 branded hashtag + 1 very popular hashtag + 1 topic or fun hashtag.
 For example, you run a dance studio called Streetdance Center.
-Those are the hashtags you could use for a photo shared on Thursday: #streetdancecenter #dance4life #tbt #move
+These are some potential hashtags you could use for a photo shared on Thursday: #streetdancecenter #dance4life #tbt #move

 For more great tips and tricks, take a look at our Slideshare presentation on Instagram Marketing: